In close collaboration with Greek Flavours, we built a headless commerce storefront on Advanced Shopify.

 The client wanted to go headless, so to do that, we chose the Advanced Shopify plan.
 After the website switched over to Advanced Shopify, we were delighted to enter ''phase two''.

-We redesigned the Greek Flavours website from top to bottom - homepage, product page, cart page, collection, top menu, footer, the blog with recipes, contact page according to the existing design guidelines.
+We redesigned the Greek Flavours website from top to bottom - homepage, product page, cart page, collection, top menu, footer, the blog with recipes, and contact page according to the existing design guidelines.
 We created wireframes adjusted to the new dimensions.
 With existing branding guidelines in place, we created bespoke icons for the website.
-Also, we suggested and implemented a sticky top menu for both mobile and desktop sites giving the customer the ability to navigate seamlessly through the website.
+Also, we suggested and implemented a sticky top menu for mobile and desktop sites, allowing the customer to navigate seamlessly through the website.

 As well as a great-looking store, we focused on making it easy for customers to buy.
-We developed a seamless customer journey on the homepage and also focused on the user's experience throughout the rest of the site too.
-We used the menu and homepage structure to explain to the customer what the benefits of the products were.
-Upsell and recommended products feature unobtrusively across other areas of the site, including non-product pages such as blog posts.
+We developed a seamless customer journey on the homepage and focused on the user's experience throughout the rest of the site.
+We used the menu and homepage structure to explain to the customer the benefits of the products.
+Upsell and recommended products feature unobtrusively across other site areas, including non-product pages such as blog posts.